Alcoa Presents One Step Beyond: Syndication

 After its cancellation during 1961, the series continued to be shown throughout the United States in off-network syndication until the early 1980s.

 For its re-release to television for the Sci-Fi Channel during the 1990s, the initial and end titles were given new theme music and graphics designed for the time, as if the show had continued into the 1990s.
 These episodes were also edited for time from 25 minutes to 22 minutes.

 Despite the public domain status for most episodes, the series' remaining copyrights belongs to its distributor CBS Television Distribution.
 CTD is the successor to the series' previous distributors, which include ABC Films successor Worldvision Enterprises and CTD's predecessor Paramount Domestic Television.

-Episodes are currently broadcast by the Retro Television Network available as a digital subchannel in some US markets.
-Full episodes are also available for digital streaming on Amazon Prime (charge per episode as of 2021), FMC Movie Classics (free), Tubi (free), and Amazing Classics (free).
+Episodes are currently broadcast by the Retro TV available as a digital subchannel in some US markets.
+Full episodes are also available for digital streaming on Amazon Prime Video (charge per episode as of 2021), FMC Movie Classics (free), Tubi (free), and Amazing Classics (free).

 In May 2021 the UK nostalgia channel Talking Pictures TV began to broadcast the series, with the first episode airing on 11 May.